Iran–Sweden relations: Nuclear program

-The Chairman of the Swedish parliament's Foreign Policy Commission said in 2008 that Iran has a right to civilian nuclear technology.
-He also supported diplomatic means to find a solution to the issue that acceptable to both sides.
+The Chairman of the Swedish Parliament's Foreign Policy Commission said in 2008 that Iran has a right to civilian nuclear technology.
+He also supported diplomatic means to find a solution to the issue that was acceptable to both sides.
 In 2007, Christofer Gyllenstierna, the Swedish Ambassador to Iran, claimed that because traders and businessmen ultimately make investment decisions in Sweden, economic sanctions would not affect Sweden's trade with Iran.
 In February 2009, Greece, Cyprus, Spain, Austria and Sweden opposed a list of additional stricter sanctions proposed by the EU3 against the Islamic Republic.

 In July 2009, the Swedish Foreign Minister Carl Bildt insisted that dialogue was the only solution to the Iranian nuclear situation, saying that the European Parliament faced difficult choices when world powers restarted talks with Tehran to halt Iranian uranium enrichment in exchange for political and economic incentives.

 Economic relationship

 Christofer Gyllenstierna, Sweden's Ambassador to Iran, said at a symposium in Tehran in 2007 that Sweden has potential markets in Iran.
 He also said that Iran's capabilities and possibilities have attracted the attention of Swedish businesses.
 He claimed that Sweden planned on increasing mutual trade cooperation with Iran.
 In 2003, Sweden and Iran signed a Memorandum of Understanding (MoU), in which Sweden recommended that Iran be given membership in the World Trade Organization (WTO).
 In return, Iran would allow Sweden to implement industrial, mining, and telecommunication projects inside the country.
 Since the UN Security Council and the European Union (which Sweden is part of) began imposing stricter sanctions, however, Swedish–Iranian bilateral trade has declined.
 Bilateral trade between the two amounted to only $500 million in 2007.
-However, Swedish companies such as Stockholm Chartering AB have been reported to have found innovative means to skirt EU sanctions on Iran.
 Relations between Sweden and IRI have been shaky because of the arrest of Hamid Noury.